Sans Souci, New South Wales: Kogarah to Sans Souci tram line

 This steam tramway opened in 1887, and was replaced by an electric trolleybus service in 1937.
 It connected with trains at Kogarah station by way of a large balloon loop through the streets, then passed south down Rocky Point Road to Sans Souci, Sandringham and Dolls Point.
 Small depots at Sandringham and Kogarah serviced the line.
 The line was single track at each end with a double-track middle section down Rocky Point Road.

 Commercial area

 Sans Souci is a mostly residential area.
-A shopping strip is located on Rocky Point Road, near the intersection of Sandringham St, including The Party People, various fast food outlets and the post office.
+A shopping strip is located on Rocky Point Road, near the intersection of Sandringham Street, including The Party People, various fast food outlets and the post office.
 Another small group of shops is located at the intersection of Clareville Avenue and Russell Avenue, on the border with Dolls Point and Sandringham.
 It includes Sans Souci Library and a variety of small shops and retailers.
 Two primary schools are located in the suburb: Sans Souci Public and St Finbars.